Jul 15, 2013,13.44 IST

 Q: After one has bought a life insurance policy and if he realise that he do not want to continue with the same then what are the options?

 A: Some time people realise that the policy that they have got in their hand is not what was explained to them or it's not what they have understood and some people who have bought policies about five-ten years ago realise that now they do not want to continue with these policies.
-So, one needs to understand the options clearly because life insurance contracts are long-term in nature and there are lots of restrictions at the time of withdrawal.
+So, one needs to understand the options clearly before signing the proposal, because life insurance contracts are long-term in nature and there are lots of restrictions at the time of withdrawal during the policy term.
 Let me take it on a case to case basis:

-(2) If one has a traditional policy bought earlier on.
+(2) If one has a traditional policy bought prior 1st January 2014.
 In traditional policies, one has to pay premium for at least three years.
 If one haven’t paid premiums for three years, all the money that has been paid gets forfeited and nothing comes at a time of closing the policy.
 In case premiums have been paid for more than three years then there are two options available; (a) stop paying any further premium to the policy.
 The benefits that have been accrued in the policy gets freezed as on that date and the payout happens when the original maturity was scheduled to be, for example he had a policy for 20 years, paid premiums for five years and then stopped making any premium payments but all the benefits accrued from five years will be kept as it is and given at the end of 20 years.
-In case he do not want to wait for that number of years then there is an option to surrender policy back to the company and the company after deducting certain charges, which are pretty heavy in nature, he gets the money in hand immediately.
+In case he do not want to wait for that number of years then there is an option to surrender policy back to the company and the company after deducting certain charges, which are pretty heavy in nature in terms of charges, however he gets the money in hand immediately.
+Find out: Differences between financial planners and agents

-A: In a term policy there are no benefits to be paid out at the end of the period.
+Q: When you spoke about surrendering or making a policy fully paid up, are you referring to only a term policy or are you referring to whole life and endowment policies?
+Is this option available in a term policy?
+A: In a pure term policy there are no benefits to be paid out at the end of the period.
 So, let us assume a person has taken a term policy and after five years he is getting another option, which is cheaper and possibly he doesn't want to continue with the company which he already has a term cover with, he simply stops making the payment.
-The policy closes because the benefits that accrue in the term policy are only for one year.
+The policy terminates because the benefits that accrue in the pure term policy are only for one year.
 So, if one pays the premium, he is covered.
-If one does not pay the premium the policy closes on its own.
+If one does not pay the premium the policy terminates on its own.